 5. Lifetime Service Promotions

 To get the most out of your tires it’s important to take care of them.
 This means getting them rotated regularly.
 Often, stores will offer lifetime service promotions for free or for a lower cost when you buy tires.
-For example, Goodyear offers a free tire rotation every six months up to 24,000 miles with your tire purchase and Pep Boys has a lifetime wheel balancing service for $14.99.
+For example, Goodyear offers a free tire rotation every six months up to 24,000 miles with your tire purchase and Pep Boys has a lifetime wheel balancing service starting at $15.99.
 Maintaining your tires will help you reduce tire wear and increase fuel efficiency.

 6. Check for Recalls